Battle of Mingtiao

-The Battle of Mingtiao was a battle between the Shang dynasty and the Xia dynasty, resulting in a Shang victory which created the elevation circumstances of the Duke of Shang to the throne of China.
+The Battle of Mingtiao was a battle between the Shang state and the Xia dynasty, resulting in a Shang victory which created the elevation circumstances of the Duke of Shang to the throne of China as the Shang dynasty.

 Background

-When the throne of Xia dynasty was passed down to Jie of Xia, the power of the Xia clan was no longer as strong as before.
+When the throne of Xia dynasty was passed down to Jie, the power of the Xia clan was no longer as strong as before.
 Jie was generally corrupt and irresponsible.
 He felt that the original palace was too simple, he ordered for construction of the tilt palace.
 This palace took seven years and tens of thousands of slaves to build.
 It also used up huge sums of money.
 The peasants were resentful.

-Meanwhile, the Shang clan was gaining support from neighbouring tribes.
+Meanwhile, the Shang clan (known as Predynastic Shang in historiography) was gaining support from neighbouring tribes.
 Their ancestor, Qi, had worked for Yu the Great and was given the territory of Shang.
 During Tang of Shang's reign, due to agricultural development, the Shang was gaining more and more power.
 Tang allied with nearby tribes and treated his subjects kindly.
 He also had the support of Yi Yin.
 Yi was originally the slave of his father-in-law.
 When Tang married, Yi Yin became Tang's chef.
 Yi also analysed the current affairs of the time and became his right-hand man.
 This was how Yi became known as Yi Yin.

 Tang was determined to end the Xia dynasty.
 He agreed to comply with Jie, but in secret prepared to overthrow him.
 First, he moved his people to a place named Bo.
 The area from Bo to the Xia capital was flat, almost without any hills or rivers to stop them.
 He was also forgiving to his subjects, and was therefore supported by them.

 As most of the nobles believed in the supernatural, they believed that worshipping the gods and their ancestors was extremely important.
 A tribe named Ge, which was geographically near to the Shang clan, did not worship their ancestors on a regular basis.
 They ate the cattle and sheep which Tang had given them for sacrifices, and killed the children who sent the animals.
 Tang conquered this tribe, and eliminated a few more.
 Jie, however, did not realise that Tang was a threat to his throne.